dword-design/make-cli/README.md

 Super easy declarative CLI framework with a single configuration object and a single function call.
 <!-- /DESCRIPTION -->

+There are so many command line interface libraries around that it's hard to find the right one for your needs.
+But there aren't many that expose a single function with a single config object like most other Node.js packages do.
+That's why there is `make-cli`!
+Call a single function, pass a single config object and you're good to go.

+Based on [Commander.js](https://github.com/tj/commander.js) and supports most of its features.
+In case you're missing something, feel free to open up an [issue](https://github.com/dword-design/make-cli/issues).

 <!-- INSTALL/ -->
 ## Install